slackapi/reacjilator/README.md

-## Host Your Own & Run the Bot on Your Slack Workspace

-### Set Up Your Slack App
+## Set Up Your Slack App

 1. Create an app at your Slack App Setting page at [api.slack.com/apps](https://api.slack.com/apps):
-2. Enable events, `reaction_added` and point to `https://your-server.com/events`
+2. Enable the workspace events, `reaction_added` and point to `https://your-server.com/events`
-3. Enable Bot user
-4. Make sure the `bot` scope has been pre-selected

-### Deploy This Code on Your Own Server
+3. Set the following scopes:
+ - "chat:write:bot" (Send messages with chat.postMessage by a bot),
+ - "reactions:read" (Access the workspace’s emoji reaction history)
+ - "channels:read" (Access public channels info)
+ - "*:history" (Access user's  channels)
+4. Install the app and get a user token, begins with `xoxp-`

+### Credentials

 Rename the `.env_test` to `.env` and fill the env vars with your credentials.
 You also need Google credentials to use the Google translation API: